 You can begin to improve the outlook of your business immediately by using prepaid cards to consolidate payments, whether to employees, contractors or affiliates, locally or abroad.
 With the power to simplify the workload for your business, improve morale for your employees, and keep costs down for both parties, payroll cards are the superior (and often-overlooked) alternative for modern businesses.

-With the Payza Card, our global proprietary prepaid card, you can rest easy knowing you’re in the hands of the most reliable and affordable payout provider you can find.
-With no monthly fee and pay-as-you-go transaction fees, our prepaid card is an affordable alternative for your employees.
 A Payza Business account makes it easy to complete your payouts with just one click and keep track of your payments with Payza’s detailed Transaction History.
 Just upload your payroll spreadsheet and send money instantly to anything from a few people up to a few hundred!
-For more information about the Payza Card, be sure to subscribe to our blog.
+For more information, be sure to subscribe to our blog.

 Going from cryptocurrencies, especially altcoins, to cash can be difficult.
 So we’ve compared the best solutions on the market for exchanging Bitcoin and altcoins to make your life a little easier.